7 Best Plant-Based Meat Alternatives for People With Food Allergies

 Choosing allergy-friendly plant-based proteins

 With limited meat availability and concerns related to health and the environment due to Covid-19, more consumers are embracing plant-based protein sources.
-And if you're trying to cut back on meat, and you have a food allergy, you need to steer clear of common allergens, such as milk, fish, shell fish, tree nuts, eggs, fish, wheat, and soy.
-(Learn more about the challenge of living with a food allergy.)
+If you’re trying to cut back on meat, and you have a food allergy, you need to steer clear of common allergens, such as milk, fish, shellfish, tree nuts, eggs, fish, wheat, and soy.

 Here is a list of seven foods that are free of the “big eight” allergenic foods.
 They are protein-rich, healthful, and more eco-friendly than meat.
 I’ve highlighted their nutritional benefits and simple, balanced ways to enjoy them as part of meatless meals.

 One important caveat: If you or someone in your home has a food allergy, it’s important to always read food labels.
 The Food and Drug Administration (FDA) requires that food labels must clearly identify the eight major food allergens or any protein derived from those ingredients.

 For example, a label may state “Contains Wheat, Milk, and Soy.”
 But products are often reformulated, so double check even if you purchase it regularly.
 You’ll also want to look for statements about trace ingredients or manufacturing, such as, “May contain traces of milk,” or “Manufactured in a facility that also processes peanuts.”